Hayrack: Open-air museum

-From 2010 until 2013, the Municipality of Šentrupert in southeastern Slovenia built the first ever open-air museum "Land of Hayracks" (slovene: Dežela kozolcev) in the southern part of Šentrupert, its administrative centre.
+From 2010 until 2013, the Municipality of Šentrupert in southeastern Slovenia built the first ever open-air museum "Land of Hayracks" (slovene: Dežela kozolcev) in the southern part of Šentrupert, its administrative center.
 The collection includes 19 hay drying devices, which includes 17 hayracks, with the oldest from 1795, and presents all types of hayracks.
 The museum also serves as a venue for events.
-The main organiser of the project was Rupert Gole, the mayor of Šentrupert.
+The main organizer of the project was Rupert Gole, the mayor of Šentrupert.
 Over 650 hayracks have been counted in the Mirna Valley, where the settlement lies.
 The largest of them and in the entire country is the Simončič Hayrack.